No items found.

 Link maps to metrics and KPIs

 A journey map achieves impact only when tied to measurable outcomes.
 Satisfaction scores, NPS, loyalty, and retention metrics help teams identify which interventions work.
 AskNicely provides real-time dashboards that connect journey touchpoints to KPIs, making it easy to monitor progress and quantify ROI over time.
+Schweiger Dermatology Group used this approach to connect individual provider feedback to coaching conversations β€” and the results showed: providers who received regular real-time feedback improved their NPS scores by an average of 12 points in a year.

-Make journey maps living documents (Regular updates)
+Make journey maps living documents

 Connect journey mapping to continuous improvement

-Journey mapping is not a one-off project; it’s an ongoing operational discipline.
+Journey mapping is not a one-off project; it's an ongoing operational discipline.
 Feedback loops, staff coaching, and iterative changes embed improvements into daily practice.
-AskNicely helps healthcare teams close the loop by surfacing insights in real time, enabling staff to act, and tracking the effect of changes, so improvements stick across the patient journey.
+AskNicely helps healthcare teams close the loop by surfacing insights in real time, enabling staff to act, and tracking the effect of changes so improvements stick across the patient journey.

 Translate patient journeys into frontline behaviors